davicompu/SQLInjection/README.md

 > docker-compose down

-## 9. To access the server from any terminal, do not forget to add the following IP address and the domain
+## 9. To access the server from any terminal, do not forget to add the following IP address and the domain in your local host file

 > "IP_ADDRESS" www.seed-server.com